osmandapp/docs/content/osmand/plugins/wikipedia.md

 {% data variables.product.ios_button_seq %} {% data variables.ios-values.shared_string_search %} → {% data variables.ios-values.categories %} → {% data variables.ios-values.res_wiki %}

 You see all the nearest {% data variables.android-values.shared_string_wikipedia %} articles.
-You can click to "{% data variables.ios-values.show_something_on_map %}" for showing POI on the map:
+You can click to "Show Wikipedia on the map" for showing POI on the map:

 ![Wikipedia search on map Android](/assets/images/map/map-wikipedia-search-on-map.png) ![Wikipedia search on map iOS](/assets/images/map/map-wikipedia-search-on-map_ios.png)